Neuberger Berman

-Neuberger Berman Group LLC is an American private, independent, employee-owned investment management firm.
+Neuberger Berman Group LLC, also known as Neuberger, is an American private, independent, employee-owned investment management firm.
 The firm manages equities, fixed income, private equity and hedge fund portfolios for global institutional investors, advisors and high-net-worth individuals.

-Overview

-Founded in 1939, Neuberger Berman is a privately held asset management firm, which is 100% owned by its employees.
+Neuberger is a privately held asset management firm, which is 100% owned by its employees.
 It serves pension plans, charitable organizations, sovereign wealth funds and other institutions, as well as high-net-worth individuals and mutual fund investors, both directly and through financial intermediaries and other partners.
 The firm has a broad range of investment capabilities, which have enabled it to win numerous public strategic partnership mandates with both leading institutional pension plans and major financial institutions.
-For its private clients, Neuberger Berman also provides financial planning, fiduciary services, and trust services.
+For its private clients, Neuberger also provides financial planning, fiduciary services, and trust services.

-Neuberger Berman manages US$474 billion in client assets as of 31 March 2024.
+Neuberger manages US$558 billion in client assets as of November 2025.

 History

 The firm was co-founded in 1939 by Roy Neuberger (also an art collector and patron) and banker Robert Berman.